Is Everyone Eligible For Removal From Megan’s Law in New Jersey?

 Megan’s Law provides: a person required to register under this act may make application to the Superior Court of this State to terminate the obligation upon proof that the person has not committed an offense within 15 years following conviction or release from a correctional facility for any term of imprisonment imposed, whichever is later, and is not likely to pose a threat to the safety of others.
 N.J.S.A.
 2C:7-2f.

 The law was amended – to exclude certain offenses.
 As a result, individuals who entered into a pleas believing they could make a motion after 15 years may be statutorily ineligible.
 Those offenses are: An adult or juvenile convicted of, or acquitted by reason of insanity for aggravated sexual assault pursuant to subsection a. of N.J.S.2C:14-2(a) or sexual assault pursuant to paragraph (1) of subsection c. of N.J.S.2C:14-2 is not eligible under subsection f. of this section to make application to the Superior Court of this State to terminate the registration obligation.
-You make have other remedies such as a post-conviction rights motion.
+You may have other remedies such as a post-conviction rights motion.

-CSL has a similar provision which provides: a person sentenced to a term of parole supervision for life may petition the Superior Court for release from that parole supervision.
+CSL (community supervision for life) has a similar provision which provides: a person sentenced to a term of parole supervision for life may petition the Superior Court for release from that parole supervision.
 The judge may grant a petition for release from a special sentence of parole supervision for life only upon proof by clear and convincing evidence that the person has not committed a crime for 15 years since the last conviction or release from incarceration, whichever is later, and that the person is not likely to pose a threat to the safety of others if released from parole supervision. … [A] person sentenced to a term of parole supervision for life may be released from that parole supervision term only by court order as provided in this subsection.
 N.J.S.A.
 2C:43-6.4c.

 Both statutes allow individuals who have been registered and supervised for 15 years and who are not likely to pose a threat to the safety of others are eligible for release from the requirements of registration and parole supervision.